-When Star Wars: The Last Jedi hits theaters on Dec.
-15, the Disney-owned Lucasfilm has officially released four new Star Wars movies in as many years.
+Since The Force Awakens hit theaters in 2015, the Disney-owned Lucasfilm has officially released four new Star Wars movies.
 And fortunately for fans of the galaxy far, far away, it doesn’t look like the studio plans to stop churning out Star Wars movies anytime soon.

-The list of upcoming Star Wars movies continues to grow, with a Han Solo standalone and new trilogy from Last Jedi director Rian Johnson in the works in addition to the conclusion of the Star Wars sequel trilogy that kicked off with 2015’s The Force Awakens and yet another series from Game of Thrones showrunners David Benioff and D.B.
+The list of upcoming Star Wars movies continues to grow, with a new trilogy from The Last Jedi director Rian Johnson in the works in addition to the conclusion of the Star Wars sequel trilogy that kicked off with The Force Awakens and yet another series from Game of Thrones showrunners David Benioff and D.B.
 Weiss.
 Disney has announced that three as-yet-untitled Star Wars movies — presumably one of the aforementioned new series — will hit theaters the weekend leading up to Christmas every other year beginning in 2022.

 With that being said, it can be hard to keep track of all of the upcoming Star Wars movies and their respective release dates.
 So if you’ve found yourself asking, “When does the next Star Wars movie come out?,” then wonder no more.

 Check out our list of all the upcoming Star Wars movies below.

 Star Wars: The Rise of Skywalker (Dec.
 20, 2019)

 Star Wars: The Rise of Skywalker will be the third and final chapter in the Star Wars sequel trilogy.
 But even with the first teaser trailer dropping during Star Wars Celebration on April 12, fans are still pretty much in the dark about the specifics of the plot.